Lurker00/PhoneBook/README.md

 ### Touchscreen

 I failed to see it working neither with Windows, nor with Android.
 The touchscreen by itself is good: touching the left bottom corner with any device connected, shows on-screen controls for display brightness/contrast and sound volume.
 It looks like touches are not forwarded to the connected devices at all.

+### Android application

+* The option to force landscape mode produces a message in Chinese and does not work, thought it could be easily implemented on any device.
+* The option to change display modes does not work on my devices, though I see no a reason why.
+* On PhoneBook connection, it starts in "gamer" mode, and this behavior can't be disabled.
+* It would be very useful if it initiated BT connection on USB connect, and BT disconnect on USB disconnect, but it does not.

 ## Current conclusion